tatsuei/aio-scripts/README.md

 # Scripts

-A collection of PowerShell, CMD, and terminal (*nix) commands
+A personal collection of batch files, scripts, commands, instructions, and manuals for Windows and *nix based systems!

 [Table of Contents](#Table-of-Contents)